-I stopped at the end of an unpaved road that leads to Kampot river where there is a small colourful Buddhist temple with a tiny pond next to it.
+I went right to the end of an unpaved road that leads to Kampot river to photograph a small colourful Buddhist temple with a tiny pond next to it.

 Once done, on my way back I saw a Khmer farmer who was about to climb on one of the palm trees that were on both sides of this dirt road.

 He had some empty cylindrical containers that he hang on the palm tree to collect the sap over night from the flower.